The Four V’s of Big Data: Which Wins in the Sea of Information?

 Stakeholders at a global brand experience company were struggling to connect disparate customer touchpoints to refine their customer experience model.
 Internalizing this knowledge would ensure that resources were allocated to the most crucial drivers of growth.
 Historically, they had collected customer satisfaction metrics on a quarterly basis, amassing a large volume of data.
 In tying the satisfaction to multiple financial measures, they hoped to identify areas within the business where improving the customers’ experience would lead to increased revenue.

-While velocity wasn’t of great concern since the data refreshed quarterly, the large variety and sheer volume of available information presented a grave challenge to the veracity.
+While velocity wasn’t of great concern since the data was refreshed quarterly, the large variety and sheer volume of available information presented a grave challenge to the veracity.
 The information captured was inconsistent wave to wave, and the vast number of previous waves made it nearly impossible to track how it was updated.
 In this raw state, a data scientist could analyze the data, however resulting insights would be suspect because the foundation of the analysis wasn’t stable.

 To ensure confidence in the results—and the decisions they inform—volume, and to some degree variety, were sacrificed in favor of veracity.
 Analysis was limited to fiscal quarters in which critical measures, such as NPS and overall satisfaction, were reliable.
 Additionally, certain fields of data were excluded from consideration if they couldn’t be converted to consistent formats.
 This decreased the overall data available, consequently bolstering confidence that the outcomes could guide organizational change and result in greater ROI.